-In Limerick, the power, wealth, and political influence of invader Norman families – chiefly the FitzGeralds (earls of Desmond and earls of Kildare), De Burghs (Lords of Clanwilliam) and De Lacys (rulers of Bruree and its environs) – ensured that Limerick had more castles than any other county in Ireland: according to the work of T.J.
-Westropp (1906-7), approx. 400, built from c.1199–1650.1 Indeed, these families in particular would continue to rule as earls and lords until the mid-16th and 17th centuries respectively when their power was broken after the Desmond rebellion and Cromwellian wars.2
+In Limerick, the power, wealth, and political influence of invader Norman families – chiefly the FitzGeralds (earls of Desmond and earls of Kildare), De Burghs (Lords of Clanwilliam) and De Lacys (rulers of Bruree and its environs) – ensured that Limerick had more castles than any other county in Ireland: according to the pioneering work of T.J.
+Westropp, approx. 400 were built from c.1199–1650.1 Indeed, these families in particular would continue to rule as earls and lords until the mid-16th and 17th centuries respectively when their power was broken after the Desmond rebellion and Cromwellian wars.2

-The Normans began constructing strongholds in the county after gaining a permanent foothold in Limerick after the death of Domnall Mór Ua Briain, King of Munster, in 1194.
-They founded castles at Askeaton, Carrigkittle and Caherconlish in 1199.
+The Normans began constructing strongholds in the county after gaining a permanent foothold in Limerick after the death of Domnall Mór Ua Briain, King of Limerick (or Thomond), in 1194.
+While the castle at Bruree-Lotteragh is said to founded upon an original Gaelic stronghold, the Normans founded castles at Askeaton, Carrigkittle and Caherconlish in 1199.
 These buildings were most likely wooden structures (motte-and-bailey or ringwork castles), built as fortifications against hostile Irish forces until the customary Norman stone castle could be constructed.
 To secure the strategically important city, Limerick Castle (‘King John’s’) was strengthened during the reign of John, King of England and Lord of Ireland (1199–1216).

 The construction of Adare Castle in the early 13th century is attributed to Geoffrey de Marisco, Justiciar of Ireland, but became a stronghold of the Kildare FitzGeralds until the late 17th century.
 De Marisco’s son, William, probably built Coonagh Castle (Castletown Coonagh) in the early 13th century, before it become a MacBrien possession.
 Shanid’s motte-and-bailey castle, a FitzGerald possession, was built during the 13th century, and Glin was a 14th-century stronghold of the FitzGeralds, knights of Glin.
 The bishops of Limerick owned Clonshire manor from around the early 13th century, while the O’Briens, kings of Thomond (North Munster), had made their peace with the Normans and held the area around Carrigogunnell from the 13th century.